H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > It is stable and has been tested on AMD EPYC CPUs.

+### Using Boilerplate for Game Panel in Kubernetes

+Using a boilerplate for a game panel in Kubernetes is `indeed possible` and can be effective if you have a `deep understanding of Kubernetes`.
+The success of this approach can depend on your cloud provider's capabilities to host Kubernetes clusters.

+#### Key Considerations for Game Panel in Kubernetes

+- **Load Balancer**:
+  Ensure that the load balancer provided by your cloud provider supports both Layer 4 (transport layer) and Layer 7 (application layer) to efficiently manage traffic to your game servers.

+> [!NOTE]
+> These approach has been tested with [Counter-Strike 2](https://www.counter-strike.net/cs2), and it enhances stability due to the load balancer.
+Managing resources such as memory, CPU, and disk for game servers becomes easier, even without using stateful sets.

 ## Compatibility

 ### Ingress Nginx Session/Cookie: